Ria Earp (Ngāti Whakaue, Ngāti Pikiao)

 Marama Parore (Ngāti Whātua, Ngāti Kahu, Ngāpuhi)

-Marama Parore is the chief executive officer for Te Rau Matatini and has been a member of Te Rōpū Māori since March 2014.
-Marama has a background in community nursing, teaching, training and management.
+Marama Parore has been a member of Te Rōpū Māori since March 2014.
+She has a background in community nursing, teaching, training and management.

 She has worked in the health sector for over 20 years in a range of government and non-government organisations including the Public Health Commission, Plunket, the Central Regional Health Authority and the Health Funding Authority.
-She most recently worked as the general manager for PHARMAC, the New Zealand pharmaceutical management agency.
+She most recently worked as the general manager for PHARMAC, the New Zealand pharmaceutical management agency and was CEO for Te Rau Matatini.
 Marama now runs a consultancy company M.I.H.I (Make it Happen International).

 Marama has four children and 10 mokopuna who love to keep their nani ma busy.
 In her spare time she enjoys tramping and mountain climbing; she counts her summit of Mt.Kilimanjaro as a highlight.